 Contrary to other approaches based on more constrained models (i.e., phylogenetic trees, STRUCTURE), multivariate analyses of individual genotypes at the nine nuclear loci supported a phylogeographic structure somewhat consistent with the mtDNA lineages.
 One important difference was the position of the individuals from Sidi-Yahia (S-Yah, just south of Rabat), which harbors a very distinctive mitochondrial lineage, branching as sister to all the other populations.
 However, nuclear data suggest that these individuals are closely related to populations from the middle-Atlas and the Atlantic coast.
-Two scenarios can be considered to explain this discrepancy: firstly, the population of Sidi-Yahia could be closely related to its neighbours (i.e., Atlantic coast, Middle-Atlas), with a mitochondrial genome introgressed from a distinct genetic pool, absent from our analyses.
+Two scenarios can be considered to explain this discrepancy: firstly, the population of Sidi-Yahia could be closely related to its neighbors (i.e., Atlantic coast, Middle-Atlas), with a mitochondrial genome introgressed from a distinct genetic pool, absent from our analyses.
 Alternatively, Sidi-Yahia could be the remnant of an older lineage whose nuclear genome got swamped by that of invading populations from the middle-Atlas or Atlantic coast.
 Either way, it seems that this pattern is the legacy of an unsampled, possibly extinct Acanthodactylus lineage, whose mitochondrial genome persisted to that day.
 The existence of “ghost mitochondrial lineages” is well-documented in animals (for examples in reptiles, see Renoult et al., 2009; Salvi et al., 2017; Schultze et al., 2020), and their persistence can result from various mechanisms, including local adaptation (Carpio et al., 2021).
 Future studies of A. erythrurus based on genome-wide data might be useful to understand the processes underlying such discordance.

 At a larger scale, in the absence of a well resolved nDNA tree, it is difficult to assess the extent of cytonuclear discordances in A. erythrurus.
 However, genetic groups identified from mtDNA and nDNA are mostly concordant, the main difference residing in the lower phylogenetic resolution yielded by nDNA markers.
 We hypothesize that this pattern could result from two scenarios: 1) the mitochondrial lineages reflect phylogeographic breaks, and the poor resolution of nDNA markers is the result of ancestral polymorphism retention; or 2) the mitochondrial lineages are largely connected by nuclear gene flow.
 We tried to untangle these processes by studying the distribution of genetic differentiation along geographical gradients.